aaronrahman326/comp0034-cw2-i-DenverD12/README.md

 # **Set-up Instructions**
 1. First create a new terminal, then create, setup and activate a virtual environment.
 2. In the terminal run the code: `pip install -e to install` all the packages and dependencies from setup.py.
-3. If the dependencies do not work for any reason, in the terminal, run the code: `pip install -r requirements.txt` to install dependencies/required libraries.
+3. In the terminal, run the code: `pip install -r requirements.txt` to install dependencies/required libraries.
 4. Now to run the flask app, it can be run in 3 configuration modes:
    - Base Configuration (Config) Mode: Run the code: `flask --app "tourism_hotels_app:create_app('tourism_hotels_app.config.Config')" run`
    - Development Config Mode: Run the code: `flask --app "tourism_hotels_app:create_app('tourism_hotels_app.config.DevelopmentConfig')" run `